hhandika/segul/README.md

 ### Input options

-- Option `-i` or `input`: Use for a single file input.
+- Option `-i` or `--input`: Use for a single file input.
 Only available for convert and summary subcommands.
-- Option `-d` or `dir`: If your input is a path to a directory.
+- Option `-d` or `--dir`: If your input is a path to a directory.
 The directory input requires users to specify the input format.
 Available for all subcommands.
-- Option `w` or `wildcard`: If your input is wilcards.
+- Option `w` or `--wildcard`: If your input is wilcards.
 This is more flexible than the other two input options and can accept multiple values.
 Available for all subcommands.

 ### Input format